new92/InstaTools/Mutuals/README.md

 # Mutuals 🧙
 Find the mutual followers and/or followees(followings) between two accounts. **Works for both public and private accounts**.

+> If you like this repository feel free to star and/or fork it.
+It really helps me to continue creating tools like these.

 ## Why Mutuals ? 🧐

 Mutuals provides many features such as: